gt-scheduler/website/README.md

 GT (Georgia Tech) Scheduler Version 2.0 is a comprehensive platform for Semester Planning and Course Scheduling!

-With GT Scheduler V2.0 you get immediate access to course critique evaluations, professor information, and your degree requirements (coming soon)!
+With GT Scheduler V2.0 you get immediate access to course critique evaluations, professor information and data, and more!

 ## What's New